um-pdavila/acs_docs/docs/triton/2-sw/jh.rst

 Notebook Editor page, you can change kernel by clicking ``Kernel`` in the menubar and choosing ``Change kernel``.

--  Python 2.7 and Python 3.7 kernels have several basic Python packages.
+-  Python 2.7 and Python 3.7 kernels are the Anaconda2 2019.07 and Anaconda3 2019.07 base environments.
+   Each of them has over 150 packages automatically installed.

 -  WML CE kernels have the `IBM Watson Machine Learning Community Edition